jacobgigli/pokemon-card-image-repoistory/README.md

 An example would be http://localhost:3000/uploads//1632075198556fearow._AC_.jpg

-the images labeled example1 and example2 show the routes in action.

 Users can register an account and login to begin selling their pokemon cards, where they must provide an image of the card, its name, and a price.
 To start the program, run the command npm install then npm start The routes are as follows: